Science Café: Marsquakes!

 Location: Blue Gill Quality Foods, 1310 SW 13th Street, Gainesville, with a limited menu offered for participants.

-As space is limited for these FREE programs, please RSVP via Eventbrite.
+As space is limited for these FREE programs, please RSVP via Eventbrite (This event is sold-out.
+A waitlist is available).
 The program begins at 6:30 p.m.

 Participants purchase their own food and beverage from a special Science Café menu.
 Seating and food/beverage ordering begin at 6 p.m.
 Please note that seating is on a first-come basis (except when wheelchair access is requested in advance).